 - With a group of pastor friends I heard David Platt preach this message in-person.
 All of us were moved and had a renewed vision for God’s heart for missions in the world.
 Listen with caution, because after listening to this you may find yourself on a plane to another country.

 There it is.
-An entirely idiosyncratic list of sermons and messages that have had a lasting impact on my life.
+An entirely idiosyncratic list of sermons and messages that have left a lasting impact on my life.

 I hope they can benefit you as much as they did me!